Conditions implying annular chaos: Introduction

 However, despite the wide advancements in the field, a significant challenge remains: determining whether a specific dynamical system exhibits positive topological entropy, particularly in the absence of global topological conditions.
 This issue plagues many important classical examples and consequently, current theoretical frameworks for chaos struggle to translate directly to proofs for specific systems.
 In practice, rigorous proofs of the existence of chaos are often available only for a relatively small set of families, and the parameter ranges where such proofs work is often extremely narrow.
 Moreover, the classical techniques are hard to be adapted to specific maps, and hence cannot be used in a systematic way.
 References like \cite{Clone,Cltwo,Levsecondorder,HolmesHoket,holmesmeli,laisangyoung,haiduc} exemplify these limitations.
 In contrast, in several areas of contemporary science there is a plethora of articles concluding that certain systems are chaotic after numerical simulations, without any rigorous proof.
 The study of the \emph{double physical pendulum} serves as a notorious example of these situations.

 In this work we deal with \emph{annular homeomorphisms}, that is, homeomorphisms of the two-dimensional open annulus.
-The study of these maps is of well- known relevance, since several relevant models in with two degrees of freedom have global Poincar\'{e} sections that are annuli.
+The study of these maps is of well-known relevance, since renowned models with two degrees of freedom have global Poincar\'{e} sections that are annuli.
 In particular, this is the case for some restrictions of the $3$-body problem as well as the above mentioned Van der Pol Equation, and many others in various fields of science.
 These dynamics can often be displayed as a parameterized family of maps which contain an initial \emph{integrable} model with non-trivial rotation sets, and it was the study of these systems that led Birkhoff, continuing Poincar\'{e}'s work, to implement the systematic study of annular discrete dynamics with non-trivial rotational behavior.
-Since then, the theory has been developed in several different branches and here we consider the topological one.
-Let us list some of the most used methods in the study of topological entropy for annular homeomorphisms.
+Since then, the theory has been developed in several different branches and here we focus on the topological approach.

-\begin{itemize} \item \textbf{Melinkov integral.} This method was already used by Poincar\'{e}, and it shows positive entropy by giving sufficient conditions which imply that a saddle homoclinic connection of an integrable system becomes a transversal homoclinic intersection when the parameters of the system vary.
-It is usually the case that it can only be implemented for parameters \emph{very close} to those of integrable cases.
-See for instance the nice survey \cite{holmesmeli}.

-\item \textbf{Hyperbolic sets and cone fields.} The aim in this case is to find non-trivial hyperbolic sets and is based on the construction of fitted cone fields or, equivalently, of fitted quadratic-forms.
-This method been used in renown families in the Hamiltonian and dissipative settings (see for instance \cite{bunimovich,laisangyoung}), and usually, in the dissipative setting, it works only in situations where the dissipation is very strong.
-For instance, it is often the case in the dissipative context that one tries to make use of the theory of one-dimensional chaotic dynamic, and this approach requires that the Jacobian of the maps are close to zero.

-\item \textbf{Nielsen-Thurston Theory.} In the absence of a rich surface topology, as is the case in the annulus, this method requires the existence of a certain configuration of periodic orbits, so that once removed, the remaining dynamics is isotopic to a pseudo-Anosov map.
-These family of periodic points can be be characterized with \emph{braids} (see for instance \cite{braids1,braids2}).
-The limiting feature for the implementation of this approach in our context is the following: even in the presence of large rotation sets, the topological entropy of these systems can be arbitrarily small (see for instance \cite{paposa}).
-This means that the periodic orbits needed in order to apply the method could have an arbitrarily large period, and be difficult to detect.

-\item \textbf{Generic dynamics.} In contrast with the study of specific examples, there is a collection of results where positive entropy is shown to hold in a residual sets of area-preserving smooth diffeomorphisms, see \cite{takens,pixton} and recently \cite{lepe}.
-For example, a generic $C^\infty$ perturbation of the time one of the Hamiltonian dynamics associated with the simple pendulum is clearly chaotic.
-Note that this does not replace the Melinkov integral method since the families we are interested in are usually in the complement of such residual sets.